 Modern tools such as Jira, Trello, and Asana make it easy for teams, remote or not, to work together on projects with hundreds of moving parts.
 For example, Wyeworks uses Trello to conduct sprint retrospectives for their remote team and they are in love with its simplicity and flexibility.

 Closer home, we use a mix of Flock’s Shared To-dos and Trello to manage day-to-day tasks within channels and cross-functional projects respectively.
-Not only does this help us be more transparent within the team about “who is working on what”, it also fosters a sense of ownership and accountability.
+Not only does this help us be more transparent within the team about 'who is working on what', but it also fosters a sense of ownership and accountability.

 “I have faith that my staff will get things done, as everyone is in charge of their own projects, and if they don’t get done, there will be accountability.
 Once people are aware of their responsibilities, they are pretty much left to their own devices.
 However, we do keep tasks up to date with to-do lists, especially as we do lots of funding requests.
 When a new one comes in, someone puts their name to it and we’ll know when it’s due.
 This is a helpful way of tracking and assigning responsibility.”